Battle of North Point: Aftermath

-The battle had been costly for the British.
-Apart from the other casualties, losing General Ross was a critical blow to the British.
-He was a respected leader of British forces in the Peninsular War and the War of 1812.
-Ross's death proved a blow to British morale as well.
+The British had managed to win a tactical victory against American forces at a heavy cost.
+Apart from the other casualties and the Americans retreating in good order, losing Major-general Robert Ross was a critical blow to the British.
+He was an experienced and respected leader of British forces in the Peninsular War and the War of 1812.
+Ross's death proved to be a blow to British morale as well.
+The battle gave the defenders of Baltimore crucial time to complete their fortifications on Hampstead hills.
 The combined effect of the blow suffered at North Point and the failure of the Royal Navy to capture or get past Fort McHenry at the entrance to Baltimore harbor, despite a 25-hour bombardment, proved to be the turning point of the Battle of Baltimore.
 During the bombardment on Fort McHenry, Francis Scott Key was detained on a British ship at the entrance to Baltimore and penned the words to "The Star-Spangled Banner".

 The day after the battle, Brooke advanced cautiously towards Baltimore.
 There was no more opposition from Stricker, but when the British came into view of the main defenses of Baltimore, Brooke estimated them to be manned by up to 22,000 militia, with 100 cannon.
 He prepared to make a night assault against the defenses at Loudenslager Hill, but asked Vice Admiral Alexander Cochrane to send boats and bomb ketches to silence an American battery, "Roger's Bastion", on the flank of his proposed attack.
 Despite a stiff fight between the boats, commanded by Captain Charles John Napier and the American batteries, the Bastion was unharmed and Brooke called off the attack and withdrew before dawn.
 The British re-embarked at North Point.